PyxelM/alucinara/content/phenomena/symbols.md

 - featured
 ---
 ## Overview
-Symbols are designs etched, carved, or traced into alucinara-rich objects, which are used to interface with higher-order beings or to locally enforce specific effects of the [First Laws](phenomena/natural-laws/first-laws.md).
+Symbols are designs etched, carved, or traced into alucinara-rich surfaces.
+They are used to interface with higher-order beings, or as a method of casting [enchantments](phenomena/enchantment.md).
 ## Method
 Symbols interface with Higher-Order beings and the First Laws due to the nature of the universe.
 The universe, having been [created](lore/creation-story.md) as an art piece by the Judges, is heavily connected design and order, meaning that any artwork can spawn strange effects.